-This unusual accounting confirms the complex technicalities that are involved and that continue to veil a clear explanation of the driving components of this accounting method employed by European national central banks.
+This unusual accounting confirms the complex technicalities that are involved and that continue to veil a clear explanation of the driving components of this accounting method employed by European central banks.

-Academic research on the importance of T2 balances has progressed considerably since the disputed work of Sinn (Sinn/Wollmershäuser 2012) and other preliminary researchesthat ((Cecchetti, 2012), (Cecioni, 2012)) attempted to shed light on the relationship between the current accounts and the T2 balances of Euro area countries.
+Academic research on the importance of T2 balances has progressed considerably since the disputed work of Sinn (Sinn/Wollmershäuser 2012), who attempted to shed light on the relationship between the current accounts and the T2 balances of Eurozone countries.
 A surplus in the current account should lead to a positive T2 net balance, and vice versa.
 Within this perspective, Sinn considers that T2 balances are a "stealth bail-out" of peripheral countries by the creditor central banks.
 Indeed, a subsequent default of the debtor central bank would turn into a net loss for the Eurosystem, to be absorbed jointly by all the remaining members (risk mutualisation or risk-sharing).
 Whelan (2012 and 2014) contested this view, pointing out that any central bank can always operate with "negative equity", i.e., it could offset losses by "printing money", without fiscal transfers from the taxpayers.
 Szécsényi (2015) concludes that T2 assets and liabilities could eventually lead to losses in the extreme case of a Euro break-up, but these should be much lower than what the raw net imbalances suggest.
-Nonetheless, a part of the academic and financial community seems to acknowledge that diverging net balances from 2014 are driven mainly by financial transactions (Borio/Disyatat 2015, (Meijers and Muysken, 2016), (ECB 2017)(De Nederlandsche Bank 2016), (European Parliament 2017)).
-We agree with (Terzi, 2019) interpretation of the presence of two different regimes of monetary policies in the period 1999-2020 under which the T2 balances have displayed different patterns (see § Target2 balances before the financial crisis: BoP decomposition from 2001 to 2008 and § T2 balances after the financial crisis: BoP decomposition till 2020 for Italy and Germany).
+Nonetheless, a part of the academic and financial community seems to acknowledge that diverging net balances from 2014 are driven mainly by financial transactions (Borio/Disyatat 2015).
+We agree with Terzi (2018) interpretation of the presence of two different regimes of monetary policies in the period 1999-2018 under which the T2 balances have displayed different patterns (see § Target2 balances before the financial crisis: BoP reconstruction from 2001 to 2008 and § T2 balances after the financial crisis: BoP reconstruction till 2020 for Italy and Germany).